-DAIDS assigns a Medical/Program Officer to each protocol.
-This staff member is assigned to monitor the safety and efficacy of the intervention(s) for both in-development and ongoing studies and is provided with the interim and final reports.
-Protocols sponsored by a collaborating institution or research group (i.e., National Institute on Drug Abuse (NIDA), or National Institute of Mental Health (NIMH), may be monitored by that Institute's research groups medical representative(s).
+DAIDS assigns a Medical Officer to each protocol.
+This staff member is assigned to monitor the safety and efficacy of the intervention(s) for both in-development and ongoing studies and is provided with interim and final reports produced by the HPTN SDMC.
+Protocols sponsored by a collaborating institution or research group (i.e., National Institute on Drug Abuse (NIDA) or National Institute of Mental Health (NIMH)) may be monitored by that Institute's research groups medical representative(s).

 Designated sponsor staff communicates with HPTN site staff as needed.
-They interact directly with the CRS regarding follow-up to monitoring reports and also work with the Clinical Site Monitor to develop monitoring assignments and provide feedback for site development and evaluation.
+They interact directly with the CRS regarding follow-up to monitoring reports and also work with the clinical site monitor to develop monitoring assignments and provide feedback for site development and evaluation.